 At the shin and above the heel there are accordion panels to allow flex and make walking in these boots more comfortable.

-The reinforced toe has a shifter guard to protect the top of the toe, and there is a metal guard which wraps around the front of the sole to protect it from impacts and delamination.
-The plate is screwed in place to ensure it doesn’t work it’s way loose.
+The reinforced toe has a shifter guard to protect the top of the toe, and there is a metal guard that wraps around the front of the sole to protect it from impacts and delamination.
+The plate is screwed in place to ensure it doesn’t work its way loose.

 This is the area where my last set of boots copped the most damage, so it’s good to see a bit more protection here.